Neo-Vedanta: Company rule in India

 The influence of the Islamic Mughal Empire on the Indian subcontinent was gradually replaced with that of the East India Company, leading to a new era in Indian history.
 Prior to the establishment of Company rule, Mughal rule in Northern India had a drastic effect on Hinduism (and Buddhism) through various acts of persecution.
-While Indian society was greatly impacted by Mughal rule, the Mughal economy however continued to remain one of the largest in the world, thanks in large part to its proto-industrialization.
+While Indian society was greatly impacted by Mughal rule, the Mughal economy however continued to remain one of the largest in the world, thanks in large part to its proto-industrialisation.
 Muslim rule over Southern India was also relatively short-lived before the 17th century.
-The policies of the East India Company coincided with the decline of proto-industrialization in former Mughal territories.
-The economic decline caused in part by restrictive Company policies in their Indian territories and the Industrial Revolution in Europe led to the eventual dismantlement of the dominant decentralized education systems in India in the tail end of the 18th century.
-The new education system drafted by the East India Company emphasized Western culture at the expense of Indian cultures.
+The policies of the East India Company coincided with the decline of proto-industrialisation in former Mughal territories.
+The economic decline caused in part by restrictive Company policies in their Indian territories and the Industrial Revolution in Europe led to the eventual dismantlement of the dominant decentralised education systems in India in the tail end of the 18th century.
+The new education system drafted by the East India Company emphasised Western culture at the expense of Indian cultures.
 The East India Company was also involved in supporting the activities of Protestant missionaries in India, particularly after 1813.
 These missionaries frequently expressed anti-Hindu sentiments, in line with their Christian ways of thinking.